magic-script/magic-script-components/docs/components/ColorPicker.md

 | onColorChanged   | `Color: string` | Notifiy when color in picker has changed |
 | onColorConfirmed | `Color: string` | Notify when user confirm selected color  |
 | onColorCanceled  | `Color: string` | Notify when user cancel selected color   |

-## Investigate before release:
-- should we add events?
-- onColorConfirmed couse crash on lumin